 We will continue to provide necessary protection and suitable assistance to victims in need, as well as support for them to act as witness in legal proceedings and facilitation for their return to their home country.

-Training on anti-TIP is offered to the officers of LEAs, LD, SWD and prosecutors of DoJ, etc. In 2017, over 1 800 government officials from SB, DoJ, Police, ImmD, LD, C&ED and SWD have received local / overseas anti-TIP training.
+Training on anti-TIP is offered to the officers of LEAs, LD, SWD and prosecutors of DoJ, etc. Government officials from SB, DoJ, Police, ImmD, LD, C&ED and SWD received local / overseas anti-TIP training.
 Relevant LEAs have included the theme of TIP into their induction training for all officers.

 We fully understand that TIP cannot be tackled by the HKSAR Government alone, and we must work closely with the civil society, other sectors of the community and other governments.
 For example, we will seek to foster closer partnership with other countries to address problems that cannot be resolved by Hong Kong alone.
 LEAs will engage with their overseas counterparts on joint-investigation and intelligence sharing.
-We will also continue to maintain close liaison with foreign consulates in Hong Kong, as well as to actively participate in international or regional events and workshops to identify the best practice to combat TIP.
-Suitable measures will be pursued to heighten public awareness of TIP.
+We will also continue to maintain close liaison with foreign consulates in Hong Kong, as well as to actively participate in international conferences and workshops to share experience on the best practices to combat TIP and to share TIP-related intelligence and experience.

 Viewing and printing of them can be done through the use of the Adobe Acrobat Reader